tarantool/doc/sphinx/book/box/index.rst

 value is taken from two or more fields in the tuple, in any order.
 An index may be *unique*, that is, the user can declare that it would be illegal to have the same key value twice.
-An index may have *one of four types*: HASH which is fastest and uses the least memory but must be unique, TREE which allows partial-key searching and ordered results, BITSET which can be good for searches that contain '=' and multiple ANDed conditions, and RTREE for spatial coordinates.
+An index may have *one of four types*: HASH which is fast and is best for exact-equality searches with unique keys, TREE which allows partial-key searching and ordered results, BITSET which can be good for searches that contain '=' and multiple ANDed conditions, and RTREE for spatial coordinates.
 The first index is called the “*primary key*” index and it must be unique; all